 How to fit lead flashing

-Whether you’re looking for information on how to fit lead flashing on a pitched roof, how to fit lead flashing on a conservatory, or how to fit lead flashing on any other application, it is crucial to ensure the lead flashing is fitted accurately in order to create a weathertight and durable cover.
+Whether you’re looking to fit lead flashing on a pitched roof, how to fit lead flashing on a conservatory, or how to fit lead flashing on any other application, it is crucial to ensure the lead flashing is fitted properly in order to create a weathertight and durable cover.

-When fitting flashing where a flashing product hasn’t previously been installed, the mortar will generally need to be removed from brickwork – particularly when installing flashing between a wall and a roof, above windows and doors, and in other situations involving brickwork.
+When fitting flashing where a flashing product hasn’t previously been installed, generally speaking, you will need to remove the mortar from the brickwork.
+This applies especially when installing flashing between a wall and a roof, above windows and doors, and in other situations involving brickwork.

-The mortar should ideally be removed from the brickwork course that sits around 150mm above the roof.
-The mortar is best removed using a mortar raking desk or similar tool, but can also be done with a hammer and chisel, and should be removed to a depth of around 15-20mm.
+You should ideally remove the mortar from the brickwork course that sits around 150mm above the roof.
+Use a mortar raking desk or similar tool for best results.
+You can also do this with a hammer and chisel.
+You should remove the mortar to a depth of around 15-20mm.
+For larger quantities, you can use an angle grinder.

 Measure the distance from the chase depth (the amount of lead that goes into the brickwork), the distance from the chase to the join in the roof, and then the distance from the join across the roof covering or the second surface.